Issue Brief // Warrants & Due Process

 Detention expansion

-Detention-facility growth, subsidies, and Georgia infrastructure support.
+Detention-facility growth, funding, oversight, and Georgia infrastructure support.

 • HB 1401